cinchrb/cinch/docs/signals.md

 One additional argument, a {Cinch::DCC::Incoming::Send DCC::Send
 object}, gets passed to the handler.

-For example usage and a general explanation of DCC in Cinch check the {file:dcc.md DCC documentation}.
+For example usage and a general explanation of DCC in Cinch check {Cinch::DCC::Incoming::Send}.

 ## `:dehalfop`, `:deop`, `:deowner`, `:devoice`